StochasticMechanicsUSM/reduced-order-models/README.txt

 In order to reproduce the calculations associated with the example in the publication "Generation of Reduced-Order Finite Element Models: A Numerical Implementation", you must run the "Substructure_coupling_Marco2p.m" matlab script.

+In order to reproduce the calculations associated with the example in the publication "Generation of Parametric Reduced-Order Finite Element Models: A Numerical Implementation", you must run the "Parametrization_Marco2p.m" matlab script.